iromanovsky/irom.info/_posts/2023-09-29-azure-iac-levels.md

 Use for:

 - **When command line tools are unavailable**: in cases where command line tools have limitations or are unavailable, the REST API comes to help.
-- **Building custom solutions**: If you're creating your own solution or tool, the REST API is your vay to directly interact with the management plane.
+- **Building custom solutions**: If you're creating your own solution or tool, the REST API is your way to directly interact with the management plane.

 Too Complex for:

-- **General daily usage**: Due to its complexity and low-level nature, the REST API isn't suitable for typical daily tasks, unless you wrap it into you own scipt snippets.
+- **General daily usage**: Due to its complexity and low-level nature, the REST API isn't suitable for typical daily tasks, unless you wrap it into your own script snippets.

 Hints:

 - **Browser Dev Tools (F12)**: when higher-level management tools lack specific functionality that the portal offers, you can inspect the REST API calls made by the portal in your browser's developer tools.
 This insight can be valuable for building custom solutions.
 - **Pure PowerShell**: PowerShell is a robust choice for interacting with the REST API due to its powerful object processing capabilities and built-in support for REST calls and JSON.

----

-Azure API is using the industry REST standard and is structured pretty well.

-Use for:
-- when you cannot use command line tools for some reason (implementation bug, some functions not available, or higher level tools are not installed)
-- when you are building your own solution

-Too complex for:
-- general daily usage

-Hints:
-- When something is not implemented in higher level menagement tools, but is available on portal, you can see the REST API calls in browser Dev Tools (F12) and use the implementation details in your own solution
-- Pure PowerShell is very good for interacting with REST because of powerfull object processing capabilities and builtin support of REST calls and JSON

 ## Level 2 - Scripting tools